IBD: Crohn's Disease

 Due to the cost savings provided by biosimilars, the launch of infliximab biosimilars in Canada allowed Ulcerative Colitis patients in BC, QC, NB, NS, and NL to have access to infliximab for the first time.
 The reference biologic (Remicade®) was not covered for Ulcerative Colitis in these provinces.

 A healthy and competitive drug market can support more manufacturers to produce new and affordable drugs.
 Biosimilars will enable patients to have access to many other life-saving treatments.
 Phase 1 of BC Biosimilar Initiatives allowed BC Pharmacare to cover 2 new innovative medicines for patients with diabetes and psoriatic arthritis (Taltz and Jardiance).
 Phase 1 also provided Accelerated Access to biologics for Rheumatology patients.
+Both British Columbia and Alberta Public drug plans implemented biosimilar transition policies in 2019.
+This resulted in tens of thousands of patients being transitioned to a biosimilar.
+Part of the savings from the BC policy ($120 million over 3 years) have been reinvested to improve patient care.
+This includes the reimbursement of new, innovative drugs, additional nursing support for all inflammatory bowel disease (IBD) patients and for the fecal calprotectin diagnostic test to be covered for all IBD patients in the province.

 6. Why is coverage changing in BC?